Lars von Trier: 1995–2000: Dogme 95 manifesto, and Golden Heart trilogy

-In 1995, von Trier and Thomas Vinterberg presented their manifesto for a new cinematic movement, which they called Dogme 95.
+In 1995, Trier and Thomas Vinterberg presented their manifesto for a new cinematic movement, which they called Dogme 95.
 The Dogme 95 concept, which led to international interest in Danish film, inspired filmmakers all over the world.
 It required filmmakers to shirk several common techniques in modern filmmaking, such as studio lighting, sets, costumes, and non-diegetic music.
-In 2008, together with their fellow Dogme directors Kristian Levring and Søren Kragh-Jacobsen, von Trier and Thomas Vinterberg received the European film award for European Achievement in World Cinema.
+In 2008, together with their fellow Dogme directors Kristian Levring and Søren Kragh-Jacobsen, Trier and Thomas Vinterberg received the European film award for European Achievement in World Cinema.

-In 1996 von Trier conducted an unusual theatrical experiment in Copenhagen involving 53 actors, which he titled Psychomobile 1: The World Clock.
+In 1996 Trier conducted an unusual theatrical experiment in Copenhagen involving 53 actors, which he titled Psychomobile 1: The World Clock.
 A documentary chronicling the project was directed by Jesper Jargil, and was released in 2000 with the title De Udstillede (The Exhibited).

-Von Trier achieved international success with his Golden Heart trilogy.
+Trier achieved international success with his Golden Heart trilogy.
 Each film in the trilogy is about naive heroines who maintain their "golden hearts" despite the tragedies they experience.
 This trilogy consists of Breaking the Waves (1996), The Idiots (1998), and Dancer in the Dark (2000).
 While all three films are sometimes associated with the Dogme 95 movement, The Idiots was the only one to meet all the necessary criteria to be "certified" as such.